lume/element-behaviors/README.md

 # Examples

+For a basic example, see this live pen: https://codepen.io/trusktr/pen/ymPXNb

-To run examples like the previous `ClickLogger`, run
+To run local examples like the previous `ClickLogger` after cloning this repository, run

 ```sh
 npm install